-There are many things that can go wrong with your wireless signal:
+Many things can go wrong with your wireless signal:

 - ITU-R: International Telecommunication Union-Radiocommunication Sector, these guys regulate the radio frequency we use for wireless worldwide.

 - IEEE: Institute of Electrical and Electronic Engineers: These are the people that create all the standards we use today.
-Wireless is documented in the 802.11 standard.
+Wireless is documented in the 802.11 standards.

 You are not allowed to transmit on any given frequency you like.
 The International Telecommunication Union-Radiocommunication Sector (ITU-R) has determined a couple of frequencies we can use for our wireless networks.

 These frequency bands are called the ISM band which stands for Industrial, Scientific, and Medical.
 Everyone can use these frequencies without the requirement of getting a license.
 That’s also the downside since everyone is using them, you are likely to get interference.

 The ISM band has the following frequencies: